 There are two ways to look at this.
 On one hand you could say, social media is taking over our lives, keeping us locked onto our screens and isolated from our own intuition and those around us.
 It's keeping us inside, giving us anxiety, and basically the world is a horrible place because of our addiction to the endless scroll.

-Even with all of this free access I want to acknowledge that there are a few barriers to contend with, like the algorithms and the promotion of popular accounts over others.
+Even with all of this access, I want to acknowledge that there are a few barriers to contend with, like the algorithms and the promotion of popular accounts over others.
 In these cases you could miss seeing your favorite and most valuable content.
 So the first step to consume like a creator is to ruthlessly curate your feed and your preferred platforms.
 Pinterest and Instagram are my platforms of choice.
 I love the former for its ability to learn what I like and the later for its variety and originality.

 So, you're onboard with curating your feed — but where do you start?
 Be intentional with who you choose to follow.
 I recommend filling your feed with artists and creatives that challenge you to think bigger in your creativity.
 Especially creators outside of your niche.
 I'm a photographer but my feed is full of architecture, food styling, lifestyle, fashion, and home decor.
 Go outside of your usual comfort zone and search for inspiration among creators of all genders, ages, and race.

 Train your eye to find more of what you love.

 Now that you're loving your feed, let's talk about how you avoid getting lost in consuming all of the amazing work you've just curated to propel our creativity forward without getting stuck in comparison, consumption, and overwhelm?

 hone your creative eye, elevating and evolving it over time.
 It will also show you very clearly what you are naturally drawn to, allowing you to consume more of that specific style and reduce your overall consumption at the same time.